H4L-MK4/Intune/Graph/PrimaryUser/README.md

 # Change Primary User

 This script is provided as-is.
-No guarantee if it works or not; I created it just for my purpose of a recent migration of Intune Devices.
-Since the primary users didn't set automatically, I drafted this script.
+No guarantee if it works or not.
+I'm not 100% sure if all of the permissions are nessecary, as i used the permissions from a migration test from the getrubix migration V8 script, but it worked for me.

 ## Script Details